Indirect constraints on lepton-flavour-violating quarkonium decays: Numerical results

-In Table~\ref{Table:LEFTccScalars} we present the results for the scalar operators.
-On the contrary, scalar operators with same chirality contribute to the RG running of the dipole operator at 1-loop order and thus are strongly constrained by the non-observation of radiative LFV lepton decays.
-Scalar operators with mixed chirality do not contribute the dipole operator at 1-loop order in the RG evolution.
-However, starting from 2-loop order, there are contributions which we estimate as
+Furthermore, scalar operators with same chirality contribute to the RG running of the dipole operator at 1-loop order and thus are strongly constrained by the non-observation of radiative LFV lepton decays.
+On the contrary, scalar operators with mixed chirality do not contribute the dipole operator at 1-loop order in the RG evolution.
+However, starting from 2-loop order, there are contributions which we estimate in the leading-log approximation as

 where we employed the 2-loop anomalous dimensions calculated in \cite{Crivellin:2017rmk}.
-Using this equation and setting $\bar \mu = m_Z$ or the quarkonium resonance mass $m_{q\bar q}$, we estimate the indirect bounds in~\tref{Table:LEFTccScalars} for the scalar operators with mixed chiralities.
+Using this equation and setting $\bar \mu = m_Z$ or the quarkonium mass scale $m_{q\bar q}$, we estimate the indirect bounds for the scalar operators with mixed chiralities.

 We find similar results for LEFT operators with $b$ quarks which are presented in Table~\ref{Table:LEFTbb}.
 The strongest constraints also originate from radiative LFV lepton decays for all operators with the exception of vector operators where $\tau\to\rho \ell$ and $\mu\to e$ conversion in gold provide the most stringent upper bounds.
 The 2-loop contribution of mixed chirality scalar operators to the dipole operator can be estimated as